mickfuzz/phd4/_posts/thesis_chapters/2024-6-2-Literature_review.md

-### Funds of knowledge and third space - OVERLAP WITH METHODOLOGY

-COPIED AND PASTED BUT USE AS BASE - IF NOT INCLUDED IN INTRO

-The concept of funds of knowledge (FoK) emerged from research within United States Latino communities.FoK refers to knowledge that household members have gained as part of their lived experience and social practices [@moll_funds_1992].

-In the original study home visits were carried out to better inform design of after-school activities.

-However there limits to this approach, including only some families were visited, and adult focused nature of process [@rajala_utopian_2023].

-The term addresses the use of knowledge and skills from participation in activities outside school that teachers can build on to help classroom work and to support the motivation of learners.
-Researchers found that Latino home cultures, skills and traditions were hardly visible in mainstream school cultures.
-This resulted in a form of deficit thinking about the performance of these communities [@moll_funds_1992].

-#### Game making as a fund of knowledge

-Research by the UK National Literacy Trust [-@picton_video_2020] of 11-16 year olds found that 96% percent of boys and 65.2% of girls play video games.
-This study shows that while there remains a disparity between genders, game playing is still very widespread and young people are unlikely to be part of a household where no games are played.

-Game making allows children to draw on funds of knowledge in various ways, perhaps in the choice of the kind of game that is to be made, in the setting or subject matter or the style and aesthetics of audio and visual elements of the game.

-Teachers can also draw out attitudes and knowledge of game cultures and bring them into the learning environment in an inclusive way.
-In addition, knowledge of game design conventions can be used by teachers to exemplify coding concepts.
-For example, consider conditional coding constructs.
-If Pac-Man touches a ghost, then a player life is lost.
-Such structures are described as a game design patterns.
-Werner and colleagues [-@denner_using_2014] found that the use of design patterns and game mechanics when teaching novice coders can increase accessibility for learners due the concrete and relatable approach.

-#### Third spaces and the context of this study

-PERHAPS THIS IS METHODOLOGY?
-MOVE?

-The concept of third space is helpful in the context of this study in particular as a space between home life and formal education.

-It also is rooted in a sociocultural understanding of learning that is challenging to traditional classroom environments.

-#### Play circles and MOE as a third space

-The concept arose in research of this PhD, however it resonated with my past work on forum theatre, art activism and performant art.

-A foundation of link between between play theory, MOE and third space theory.

-A detailed analysis is beyond remit of this review but broad alignments include:
-- use of concept of a new creative space for all participants
-- use of mediated strategies to reduce learner stress
-- ability to bring self identify to share in a scaffolded and protected way

-#### Mantle of the Expert as a processes drama

-A way of leveraging some of the processes outline above in a schooling context.

-The salient features of MoE.
-    Broadly speaking, Mantle of the Expert draws on three teaching modalities: inquiry learning; drama for learning (closely related to dramain-education, or, as it is sometimes called, process drama); and what we might call “expert framing” [@aitken_dorothy_2013].

-Heathcote discusses authenticity in detail in her writings [@heathcote_dorothy_1984].
-The focus on authenticity,  to align  needs interest and object interests - see notes - and the creative work of the facilitator to align them
-In an illustrative case study on computing the needs interests are to respond to the percieved authentic need of a scenario, and the object interest was the subject matter of learning to the computer system to carry out a task.

-Writing in role or writing in action is a technique used in MoE [@hinton_workplace-focused_nodate]

-Rainer and Bolton explore some of the rigidity of the MoE approach in terms of time allocated and other factors.
-Rainer outlines a wider scope of a process drama [-@rainer_drama_2012].

-**Other forms of process dramas and STEM education**

-MoE is one form of  other process drama.
-Others exist.
-They share similar aims.
-MoE can be seen as formulaic [@rainer_drama_2012], or prohibitively time consuming [@heathcote_drama_1994].

-Rainer chapter [@rainer_drama_2012] also highlights authenticity in different phases, both in activity and in assessment to aid metacognition.

-Existing research shows value in STEM education to address barriers associated with identity issues [@fields_picking_2013; @gill_process_2012].

-My own work with Manchester Met University drama education department explored the value of coding in role.  [@caldwell_drama_2019]

 ### Pair programming & social/collaborative coding

 **Pair Programming:**  Pair Programming groups students in pairs and divide coding two into two roles.
 One student undertakes hands-on coding while the other is free to think about more the abstract design of the overall program.
 A benefit of pair programming is to increase coding confidence as students build their experience of the different roles involved in coding.
 To help novice coders teachers should model and break down the processes involved.
 Pair programming involves social learning elements and can model a greater choices for students in they way they solve problems.
 The process of building an identity in a community with the help of peers is key to a socio-cultural understanding of how learners pick up coding in a classroom (or other settings).
 The importance of a coding community is explored in another chapter in this collection on design and project approaches.
 A summary of pair programming roles and tips on how teachers can help learners to adopt them in present in a Quick Read document from NCCE.[^6]